 And finally, juicers are often messy and take a fair amount of time and effort to clean thoroughly.

 Juicer Types and Recommendations

 Just as with blenders, there are various kinds of juicers.
 The three types competing for your dollars and counter space are auger/low-speed, centrifugal, and masticating juicers.

 The auger/low-speed models spin, as you might have guessed from the description, juice slowly.
 This keeps the heat low, which means your juice will be truly raw.
 They have a pretty small footprint on your counter and eject their pulp to the side.
 Many models include a tap, so you can keep the juice in the juicer until you’re ready to drink.
 Omega makes a version of this type of juicer that yields up to 60% more juice from the same amount of ingredients than traditional high-speed juicers.
 The J2 gets excellent reviews, and you can save 10% on your purchase with promo code FRN.

 More common, and less expensive, are the centrifugal juicers, which essentially extract juice with a combination of grating and rotating really fast.
 The pulp goes down, while the lighter liquid gets spun out like a kid on a Gravitron carnival ride.
 Because of the quick processing time, these are the least efficient at getting the maximum nutrition from your produce.
 A quality model is the Omega J4000 High-Speed Pulp Ejection Juicer.

 Next, there are the masticating juicers, which feature a horizontal auger that crushes and grinds the produce under great pressure, extracting perhaps the maximum nutrition of any of the types.
-The Champion Classic 2000 is pricey, but tends to last, and includes a 15-year warranty.
+The Omega Juicer NC900HDC is pricey, but tends to last, and includes a 15-year warranty.
 The Jocuu Masticating Juicer offers a more budget-friendly option.

 Finally, you can also find manual juicers specifically for citrus fruits.
 One example is the Gourmia Citrus Juicer, which uses leverage to add force to your natural strength.
 The company claims that its juicer can handle pomegranates as well as oranges, lemons, and grapefruits.